TugboatQA/docs/tutorials/drupal7/index.md

       # from the base preview.
       build:
         - drush -r "${DOCROOT}" cache-clear all
+        - drush -r "${DOCROOT}" updb -y

+  # What to call the service hosting MySQL.
+This name also acts as the
+  # hostname to access the service by from the php service.
   mysql:

     # Use the latest available 5.x version of MySQL